respawn-app/KMPUtils/docs/apiresult.md

   no crazy mappings that use reflection to save you from writing 0.5 lines of code to wrap a call in an ApiResult.
 * ApiResult is a lighter version of Arrow.kt Monads such as Either.
 Sometimes you want a monad to wrap your
   computations, but don't want to introduce the full complexity and intricacies of Arrow and functional programming.
+  ApiResult also utilizes existing Exception support in Kotlin instead of trying to wrap any type as an error type.
+You can still use sealed interfaces and other features if you subclass Exception from that interface.
   ApiResult is easier to understand and use, although less powerful than Arrow.